Quotient filter: History

 The compact hash table underlying a quotient filter was described by Cleary in 1984.
-First known reference to using the structure as an AMQ filter is by Pagh et al. in 2005.
+The first known reference to using the structure as an AMQ filter is by Pagh et al. in 2005.
 In 2009, Dillinger and Manolios optimized the structure's metadata, added in-place accommodation of more elements, and applied the structure to explicit-state model checking.
 In 2011, Bender et al. penned the name "quotient filter", described several variants with different metadata encoding trade-offs, showed how to merge and resize quotient filters, presented a write-optimized version of the quotient filter for use on disk, and applied the structure to database storage problems.

 In 2017, Pandey et al. described a version that uses hardware bit-manipulation instructions to improve performance, supports concurrent updates, and adds support for associating a variable-sized counter to each element.

 Algorithm description

 The quotient filter is based on a kind of hash table in which entries contain only a portion of the key plus some additional meta-data bits.
 These bits are used to deal with the case when distinct keys happen to hash to the same table entry.
 By way of contrast, other types of hash tables that deal with such collisions by linking to overflow areas are not compact because the overhead due to linkage can exceed the storage used to store the key.
 In a quotient filter a hash function generates a p-bit fingerprint.
 The r least significant bits is called the remainder while the q = p - r most significant bits is called the quotient, hence the name quotienting (coined by Knuth.)

 The hash table has 2^{q} slots.

 For some key d which hashes to the fingerprint d_{H}, let its quotient be d_{Q} and the remainder be d_{R}.

 QF will try to store the remainder in slot d_{Q}, which is known as the canonical slot.

 However the canonical slot might already be occupied because multiple keys can hash to the same fingerprint—a hard collision—or because even when the keys' fingerprints are distinct they can have the same quotient—a soft collision.
 If the canonical slot is occupied then the remainder is stored in some slot to the right.

 As described below, the insertion algorithm ensures that all fingerprints having the same quotient are stored in contiguous slots.
 Such a set of fingerprints is defined as a run.
 Note that a run's first fingerprint might not occupy its canonical slot if the run has been forced right by some run to the left.

 However a run whose first fingerprint occupies its canonical slot indicates the start of a cluster.
 The initial run and all subsequent runs comprise the cluster, which terminates at an unoccupied slot or the start of another cluster.

 The three additional bits are used to reconstruct a slot's fingerprint.
 They have the following function: